 Quality and integrity have been the hallmarks of his career and are consistently demonstrated in his passion for sourcing the finest ingredients.
 The son of a carpenter who taught him the value of craftsmanship, Benno is known for his detailed work in every dish.
 Meticulous by nature and precise by training, he has unparalleled experience earned working in the nation's finest kitchens.

 Benno attended the Culinary Institute of America in Hyde Park, NY and worked at the Mayflower Inn under Chef John Farnsworth.
 During his studies, Farnsworth encouraged Benno to regard education as a lifelong process.

 After graduation, Benno relocated to the Bay Area, where he came to appreciate the bounty of fresh, locally grown ingredients available.
 He worked under Michael Mina at Aqua, and later moved to the Napa Valley to join Keller at The French Laundry.

 Keller became an important influence in Benno's life, helping to shape his philosophy about food and dining and instilling in him the drive to settle for nothing less than excellence.
 While California played a pivotal role in his evolution as a chef, Benno wanted to return to the East Coast to work in the kitchens of Manhattan.

-Food & Wine recognized Benno as one of ten “Best New Chefs” in the United States.
+In 2006, Food & Wine recognized Benno as one of ten "Best New Chefs" in the United States.
 Michelin Guide has given Per Se its most prestigious honor, a three-star rating, every year since launching its New York City edition.
-Jonathan lives in Hastings on Hudson with his wife, Elizabeth, and young daughters.
+Jonathan lives in Manhattan with his wife, Elizabeth, and young daughters.